SiweiMa/Ames-House-Prices-Multiple-Linear-Regression-Project-in-Python/README.md

 > Figure 7.
 Fitted values vs. residuals plot of the "best" model.

-After scrutinize the plot between Y and X, we found that LotArea suffers from severe non-linearity.
+After scrutinize the plot between Y and X, I found that LotArea suffers from severe non-linearity.
 Thus, we apply a simple log-transformation on the ‘LotArea’ variable to address the observed nonlinearity with this predictor variable.

        |
 :-------------------------:|:-------------------------:
 ![](image/lotarea_price_linear.png)  |  ![](image/lotarea_price_log.png)

+# Conclusion

+Based on our model trained on the Ames, Iowa housing prices data, we find that numeric features such as `OverallQual`, `OverallCond`, `GrLivArea`, `GarageCars` etc. have positive influence on sales price.
+The categorical features such as `NridgHt` in `Neighborhood`, `BrkFace` in `Exterior1st` etc. have positive influence on sales price.
+In contrast, the categorical features such as no `CentralAir`, commerial zoning classification (C) in `MSZoning` etc. have negative influence on sales price.
+See notebook for more details.

+The predicted R-squared is 0.928 and regular R-squared is 0.934.
+Since there is only a minor discrepancy between predicted R-squared and regular R-sqular, it seems that we did not overfit the model.

+# Prediction

+The final model was then tested on unseed data and submitted to Kaggle to be evalued by RMSE.
+The RMSE is 0.13637.